microsoft/vscode-docs/docs/supporting/faq.md

 You can install a previous release of VS Code by uninstalling your current version and then installing the download provided at the top of a specific release page under [Updates](/updates).

->**Note:** On Linux: If the VS Code repository was installed corrected then your system package manager should handle auto-updating in the same way as other packages on the system.
+>**Note:** On Linux: If the VS Code repository was installed correctly then your system package manager should handle auto-updating in the same way as other packages on the system.
 See [Installing VS Code on Linux](/docs/setup/linux.md#updates).

 ## Licensing